 Chloroquine and hydroxychloroquine have the same mechanism of action against coronaviruses, though in vitro data implies that hydroxychloroquine may be more potent.
 The mechanisms of these drugs are manifold and include inhibition of viral cell binding, endosomal membrane fusion, and post-translational modification of viral proteins.
 Further, chloroquine is a well-known modulator of the immune system [e.g. down-regulation of pro-inflammatory cytokines].
 For example, chloroquine inhibits interleukin-1 beta, interleukin-6 [IL-6], tumour necrosis factor-alpha, interferon-alpha amongst others.

-The burgeoning clinical data for chloroquine and hydroxychloroquine are favourable and typically the latter is better tolerated.
-There is also some very early, observational data from a small number of patients suggesting that the addition of azithromycin supplements the anti-viral effects of chloroquine.
-While the SSC guidelines say that there is insufficient evidence to issue a recommendation on the use of chloroquine or hydroxychloroquine in critically-ill adults with COVID-19, some institutions are incorporating the following hydroxychloroquine dosing regimen into protocols as follows: loading dose 600 mg PO BID x 2 doses followed by 200 mg PO TID [see figure 1].
+Initial clinical data for chloroquine and hydroxychloroquine were favourable and typically the latter is better tolerated.
+Further, some very early, observational data from a small number of patients suggested that the addition of azithromycin supplements the anti-viral effects of chloroquine, though more recent data is less encouraging.
+Both the SSC and National Institute of Health [NIH] guidelines say that there is insufficient evidence to issue a recommendation on the use of chloroquine or hydroxychloroquine alone in critically-ill adults with COVID-19.
+Importantly, the NIH advises against the combination of azithromycin and hydroxychloroquine.

 Most importantly, the European Society of Cardiology has released the following statement:

 “…speculation about the safety of ACEI or ARB treatment in relation to COVID-19 does not have a sound scientific basis or evidence to support it.”